Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Div Background Not Resetting
+# Bug Fix — Alert Not Showing After 2 Seconds
 ## Task

-Fix the bug so clicking reset restores background to white.
+Fix the bug so an alert shows after 2 seconds when clicking the button.

 ## Buggy Code
 ``` html